 The 10 Best Ninja Games on Steam

-Truth is, good ninja games are not as common as you’d imagine.
-Ninja games are a pretty niche genre.
-You can find ninjas in many games, but not many games that are entirely about them, which is somewhat curious.
+Truth is, good ninja games are not as common as you’d imagine – it’s a pretty niche genre.
+You can find ninjas in many games, but not many games that are entirely about them (unless they’re hiding?).

-Besides some very well-known titles, good ninja games are obscure and often unknown.
-We’ve compiled this list of the best ninja games on Steam so you can maybe find a new favorite game or just try out something new and exciting.
+We’ve compiled this list of the best ninja games on Steam so you can find a new favorite game or just try out something new and exciting.
+Some are well known, others are much more obscure.

 Teenage Mutant Ninja Turtles: Shredder’s Revenge